Brighton Marathon Weekend

-Do something incredible to help yourself and others.
-Take part in Brighton Marathon Weekend or donate to our cause.
+Do something incredible and race for the planet.
+Take part in the Brighton Marathon Weekend 2022 or donate to our cause.

 Walk, run or cycle with us

-Join our community of runners and cyclists for the Brighton Marathon Weekend and support our world-leading mental health research in the process.
+Join our community of runners and cyclists for the Brighton Marathon Weekend on 10 April 2022 to race for the planet and support our aims to create and maintain a sustainable and biodiverse campus in Falmer.

 - Video transcript